Is Invesco Dynamic Large Cap Growth ETF (PWB) a Strong ETF Right Now?

-Operating expenses on an annual basis are 0.56% for this ETF, which makes it on par with most peer products in the space.
+Annual operating expenses for PWB are 0.56%, which makes it on par with most peer products in the space.

 Sector Exposure and Top Holdings

-The top 10 holdings account for about 35.57% of total assets under management.
+PWB's top 10 holdings account for about 35.57% of its total assets under management.

 Performance and Risk

 Year-to-date, the Invesco Dynamic Large Cap Growth ETF return is roughly 12.10% so far, and is up about 20.34% over the last 12 months (as of 10/08/2021).
 PWB has traded between $60.08 and $79.06 in this past 52-week period.

 The ETF has a beta of 0.92 and standard deviation of 24.50% for the trailing three-year period, making it a medium risk choice in the space.
 With about 51 holdings, it effectively diversifies company-specific risk.

 Invesco Dynamic Large Cap Growth ETF is an excellent option for investors seeking to outperform the Style Box - Large Cap Growth segment of the market.
 There are other ETFs in the space which investors could consider as well.